Skip to content

 It is not a secret, that there are many companies on the market with a purely economic interest.
 Of course, these companies have not missed the fact, that a large target group with purchasing power is now in demand for sustainable products and services.
 By the way, this also increasingly includes clinics and research facilities.

+This danger lurks not only lifestyle products, but is also medical devices, laboratory materials and all other B2B areas.
 The problem: This situation rubs off on others, including you worst case.
 Your customers have become suspicious, even if your new laboratory equipment is indeed environmentally friendly.
 In order to counteract a “Yes, but is this really sustainable”..., without a further do let's talk about the first Holy Grail in sustainability marketing: Information.

 In the context of B2B marketing, your target group is already accustomed to a higher level of information.
 Here you can venture a real deep dive into the topic and also present more complex contexts of your contribution to sustainability.
 Don’t forget to communicate to your target audience what you get out of using sustainable raw materials.
 In B2B, make sure to communicate to your target group that your sustainable products/services meet the same quality standards as before.